tomjwells/coti-node-monitoring/README.md

 docker-compose up
 ```

-This will pull all of the monitoring software for you and launch it once it is downloaded.
+This pulls all of the monitoring software for you and launches it once it is downloaded.
 If everything goes successfully, you are done.

 Grafana usually takes between 10-30 seconds to become ready, so after some seconds, navigate in your browser to `monitoring.<your-node-url>`.
 If everything is working, you will see the Grafana sign-in page: